Which toothbrush should I choose?

 Ultimate You has a cool design and comes in six different fluorescent colors.
 The brush also has an ergonomic shaft that provides good grip and a highlighted tip that ensures good cleaning of the rear teeth.

 You do not have to opt out of either good bristles or good grip to have an environmentally friendly toothbrush.
 Green Clean is designed with both you and the environment in mind.
-It has only the necessary materials, good bristles and an ergonomic handle that ensures a clean and efficient brushing routine.
+It has bio-based nylon bristles and an ergonomic handle, made from recycled plastic, that ensures a clean and efficient brushing routine.

 If you want an electric toothbrush:

-If you find it difficult to get a good enough result with a regular toothbrush, or perform fine brushing movements, an electric toothbrush can be a good alternative.
-Jordan’s brush heads are adapted to different needs – but still shaped for maximum contact with the entire tooth surface for optimal brushing.
+If you find it difficult to get a good enough result with a regular toothbrush, or perform fine brushing movements, an electric one can be a good alternative.
+They have a pressure sensor that stops you from brushing too hard.
+Also, Jordan’s brush heads are adapted to different needs – but still shaped for maximum contact with the entire tooth surface for optimal brushing.

 REMEMBER TO CHANGE YOUR TOOTHBRUSH REGULARLY

-Using a toothbrush daily causes wear on the toothbrush.
-A worn toothbrush does not clean the teeth as well as a new one.
-To get the best possible cleaning of your teeth, the toothbrush should be changed every three months.
-A good rule of thumb is to change the toothbrush with the seasons, or to check if your toothbrush has lost its natural shape.
+Using a toothbrush daily causes wear on its bristles.
+A worn brush does not clean the teeth as well as a new one.
+To get the best possible cleaning of your teeth, your toothbrush should be changed every three months.
+A good rule of thumb is to change the toothbrush with the seasons, or to check if the bristles have lost their natural shape.
+Thus, you will not have to worry about whether you teeth are being properly cleaned.